Memory-Efficient Recursive Evaluation of 3-Center Gaussian Integrals: Performance

 \section{Performance}

-To assess the performance of the integrals kernels in \code{LibintX} we compared the \code{LibintX} CPU and GPU kernels against \code{Libint}'s (CPU-only) kernels for a representative subset of shell-sets and three values of total contraction degree ($K=1,5,25$).
+To assess the performance of the integral kernels in \code{LibintX} we compared the \code{LibintX} CPU and GPU kernels against \code{Libint}'s (CPU-only) kernels for a representative subset of shell-sets and three values of total contraction degree ($K=1,5,25$).
 We also compared the performance of \code{LibintX} for the evaluation of the Coulomb potential (J matrix) against its \code{Libint}-based CPU-only implementation in MPQC\cite{VRG:peng:2020:JCP}.
-Computations were carried out on a node with 2 Intel Xeon Gold 6136 3GHz CPUs (24 cores total) and NVIDIA V100 GPUs.
-The CPU code was compiled with gcc 7.3.0 and \code{-mtune=native -march=native -Ofast} optimisation flags.
-CPU-based kernels were launched on a single CPU core when profiling the performance for individual shell-sets, whereas all 24 cores were used to profile the evaluation of Coulomb potential.
+Computations were carried out on a node with 2 Intel Xeon Gold 6136 CPUs (24 cores total) and NVIDIA V100 GPUs.
+The CPU code was compiled with gcc 10.3.0 and \code{-mtune=native -march=native -Ofast} optimization flags.
+To simplify benchmarking the CPU-based kernels were launched on a single CPU core when profiling the performance for individual shell-sets.
+Such comparison should be viewed as a very conservative estimate of the relative GPU-vs-CPU performance, by neglecting the effects of L2 cache contention by CPU cores as well as minimizing thermal effects on the CPU performance.
+Conservative estimates of performance speedup of 1 GPU vs 1 12-core CPU can be obtained by dividing the values in \cref{tab:abc-gpu} by 12.
+In profiling a more realistic application, namely the evaluation of Coulomb potential, all 24 cores of the 2 CPUs in a node were used.